Mountain Chicken Chase Grouse Tour

 A Day-by-Day Look At the Journey

-Overnight: Georgetown Mountain Inn
+Overnight: Georgetown Mountain Inn (Georgetown, CO)

 A Greater Sage-Grouse displaying in Colorado

-Overnight: Waunita Hot Springs Ranch
+Overnight: Waunita Hot Springs (Gunnison, CO)

 A Dusky Grouse displays in a meadow in Rocky Mountain National Park

-Overnight: La Quinta Inn and Suites, Denver
+Overnight: La Quinta Inn & Suites DIA (Denver, CO)

 Overnight: None